 Combine your efforts to establish yourself as a leader and an expert with your content creation.
-Post expert information relating to your field, tell your story and explain what you’ve learned from your struggles and look for inspiration for new content on blogs of industry leaders.
+Post thoughtful information relating to your field, tell your story, explain what you’ve learned from your journey, and look for inspiration for new content on blogs of industry leaders.
 This will help you create useful posts that generate responses from your audience, helping your content rank higher on search engines.

 5. Reach Your Audience